Skip to Main Content

 Choose your trees wisely

-There are some trees, hedges, and plants that have more invasive root systems than others.
-While you’re planning how you want to landscape your front walk, you’ll want to research the plants you want close to your home.
-Try to keep the aggressive species farther out in your yard if you want to preserve your crawl space.
+Some trees, hedges, and plants have more invasive root systems than others.
+While planning how you want to landscape your front walk, you’ll want to research the plants you wish to close to your home.
+Keep the aggressive species farther out in your yard to preserve your crawl space.

 Transplant too-large trees

-If you’ve moved to a new lot and there are trees already planted close to your home’s perimeter, you may need to consider transplanting those trees.
+If you’ve moved to a new lot and trees are planted close to your home’s perimeter, you may need to consider transplanting those trees.
 When you transplant trees, you avoid the cost of overall removal while also retaining your yard’s appeal.

 Have your crawl space inspected

-When in doubt, it’s best to call in a professional to inspect your crawl space.
-Crawl space contractors will be able to identify any potential leak points in your crawl space and advise you on how best you can protect your belongings and home.
+When in doubt, it’s best to call a professional to inspect your crawl space.
+Crawl space professionals can identify potential leak points and advise you on how best to protect your belongings and home.

 Waterproof your crawl space

-It’s always a good idea to waterproof your crawl space, whether you’re building a new home or moving into an existing one.
-While your waterproofing options may vary, you’ll be able to protect your home from the worst of root damage without necessarily removing any trees or otherwise altering your landscaping ambitions.
+It’s always a good idea to waterproof your crawl space, whether building a new home or moving into an existing one.
+While your waterproofing options may vary, you can protect your home from the worst of root damage without necessarily removing any trees or altering your landscaping ambitions.

 What Trees Should You Avoid Planting Around Your Home?

 For homeowners worried about invasive root systems, there is hope!
-There are some trees that are known for their fast-growing roots that you can actively avoid while planning out your landscaping.
+Some trees are known for their fast-growing roots that you can actively avoid while planning out your landscaping.
 These include:

-These tree species don’t have much in common other than their invasive root systems.
+These tree species have little in common besides their invasive root systems.
 On one hand, this makes it difficult to say whether or not specific species will negatively impact your crawl space’s structural integrity.
 On the other hand, it also means you can talk to the representatives at your local nursery to determine whether or not the other trees you may be interested in are safe to plant closer to your home.

-When you’re trying to protect your crawl space, don’t forget to take the trees in your yard into account.
-If you think your crawl space leak is the result of root damage, talk to one of the professional crawl space repair professionals working out of the Richmond, VA, area.
-Contractors will be able to inspect your crawl space and provide you with a free quote on potential services.
+When trying to protect your crawl space, don’t forget to consider the trees in your yard.
+If you think your crawl space leak results from root damage, talk to a professional crawl space repair professional in the Richmond, VA, area.
+Contractors can inspect your crawl space and provide you with a free service quote.

 Publish Date: